tanghui315/speakr-app/readme.md

 * **Audio Upload:** Upload audio files (MP3, WAV, M4A, etc.) via drag-and-drop or file selection.
 * **Background Processing:** Transcription and summarization happen in the background without blocking the UI.
+* **Multilingual Support:** User-configurable languages for both audio transcription (input) and AI-generated content like summaries and chat (output).
 * **Transcription:** Uses OpenAI-compatible Speech-to-Text (STT) APIs (configurable, e.g., self-hosted Whisper).
 Transcription language can be set per user.
 * **AI Summarization & Titling:** Generates concise titles and summaries using configurable LLMs via OpenAI-compatible APIs (like OpenRouter).
+Features an improved default summarization prompt, and users can provide their own custom prompt.
 Output language can be set per user.
 * **Interactive Chat:** Ask questions and interact with the transcription content using an AI model.
+Incorporates user's professional context (name, title, company if provided by the user) for more relevant responses.
 Chat output language can be set per user.
 * **Search, Inbox & Highlight:** For highlighting and easy processing
 * **Metadata Editing:** Edit titles, participants, meeting dates, summaries, and notes associated with recordings.

 **User Features:**

 * **Authentication:** Secure user registration and login system.
-* **Account Management:** Users can change their passwords and set language preferences (transcription and output language) on their Account page.
+* **Account Management:** Users can change their passwords and manage preferences on their Account page, including:
+    * Setting transcription and output languages.
+    * Defining a custom summarization prompt.
+    * Adding personal/professional information (name, title, company) to enhance chat context and AI interactions.
 * **Recording Gallery:** View, manage, and access all personal recordings.
 * **Dark Mode:** Switch between light and dark themes.